mlz030529/stacker-benchmark-pipeline/README.md

   - **STaCker with affine-only spatial registration**

 Although STaCker supports both **affine** and **dense (nonlinear)** registration,
-this benchmark **intentionally restricts alignment to affine transformations only**.
+this benchmark intentionally restricts alignment to affine transformations only.
 The dense alignment stage is intentionally disabled and not evaluated in this repository.

 STaCker’s dense alignment stage relies on patch-wise image deformation using a deep neural network.